Exploring fixed points and eigenstates of quantum systems with reinforcement learning: Introduction

 In recent years, this paradigm has continued to inspire further developments in quantum RL~\cite{kaldari2025}.
-For instance, high fidelity state control has been achieved using quantum RL for optimization when full observation states are infeasible~\cite{Jiang2022}.
+For instance, high fidelity state control has been achieved using quantum RL for optimization when full state observability is infeasible~\cite{Jiang2022}.
 Policy iteration methods have been explored to improve the performance of quantum reinforcement algorithms in the context of infinite-horizon discounted problems~\cite{Cherrat2023}.
 Furthermore, challenges such as managing continuous action spaces~\cite{Liu2023}, as well as the implementation of a quantum decision problem in a quantum computer, have been successfully addressed~\cite{Franceschetto2023}, including tackling eigenvalue problems in the presence of dissipation~\cite{OliveraAtencio2023, OliveraAtencio2023_2,OliveraAtencio2025}.